dannyhvc/CPython_DataStructures/README.md

 # CPython_DataStructures
 ```
-Small Data structures library for python that consists of reinforced speed with cython.
+Small Data structures library for python that consists of increased preformance using cython.
 ```